-Your free copy of “What You Need to Know About Risk Management Methods” presents the benefits and limitations of common risk management methods, including Risk Matrices, Probability Impact Graphs and Heat Maps (which we collectively refer to as “PIGs”), as well as Optimum Risk Estimates (ORE) a proprietary methodology by Riskope, the result of twenty years of R&D and continuous development.
+Your free copy of “What You Need to Know About Risk Management Methods” presents the benefits and limitations of common risk management methods, including Risk Matrices, Probability Impact Graphs and Heat Maps.
+However, to be constructive, it also discusses Optimum Risk Estimates (ORE), a proprietary methodology by Riskope, the result of twenty years of R&D and continuous development.

 The white paper presents:

 - A brief review of risk exposures, and the reasons that have lead to them;